jwxia2014/MUBD-DecoyMaker2.0/README.md

 Availability & Implementation
 -----------------------------------

-* The source codes for the Python GUI application is available unpon request.
-* Due to the large size of the Python GUI application, it has been uploaded to the cloud drives and is accessible from there： https://www.dropbox.com/sh/9c8ajswrbbppodo/AACgqVPEkNcEWgDxfE3E9eCva?dl=0
+* Due to the large size, the Python GUI application has been uploaded to the cloud drives and is accessible from there： https://www.dropbox.com/sh/9c8ajswrbbppodo/AACgqVPEkNcEWgDxfE3E9eCva?dl=0